 - Elizabeth Yates – Radicalization and Disengagement (RaD) Researcher, START

 - Eva Coll – Experiential Education Specialist, START

 - Erin Copland – Outreach and Transition Specialist, START

 - Liberty Day – Program Director for Education and Training, START

 Q: If I am accepted to the program, would I be considered a full-time student?

-A: No. All students in the Graduate Certificate program are considered part-time students (if registered for six credit hours a semester) or less-than-part-time students (if registered for three credit hours a semester).
+A: No. All students in the Graduate Certificate program are considered part-time students.

 Q: Do I have to complete the program in one year?

 A: No. It is up to you to determine your coursework plan that best fits with your goals and other commitments.
 Students will work with the program coordinator before the start of each semester.
 Students will have up to five (5) years from the time of admittance to complete the program.
 The coordinator will work with you to accommodate any registration issues that may arise during the time you are enrolled in the program.